angadsinghsandhu/Notes/University/Johns Hopkins/Sem 1/NLP/Week 1/ReadMe.md

 **Trigram**: Frequencies of Letters or Words given 2 previous Letters or Words

+The larger the **n-gram**, lesser the **bias**.
+Bias of a 100-gram model is lowe than 3-gram as it assumes less but has higher sensitivity to the input data.

 ## Lecture 2

 - **Regular Expresion**: A regular expression is a sequence of characters that specifies a match pattern in text.
 Usually such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.